 - Your marketing ability

-- The times need to complete a work
+- The times needed to complete a work

 - Your communication abilities with clients.

-In the beginning, freelance Proofreaders earn around $15-20 per hour when they have proofread a few documents and got into their footprint.
+In the beginning, freelance Proofreaders earn around $15-20 per hour after proofreading a few documents and getting into their footprint.

 This can rise to $25-50 per hour when you gain more experience and become more efficient at proofreading a broader range of articles.

-There are many companies or websites which offer proofreading jobs.
-You can work there as a full-time proofreader or a part-time as a work at home job.
-Here some of them listed below –
+There are many companies or websites which offer proofreading appointments.
+You can work there as a full-time proofreader or a part-time work-at-home job.
+Here are some of them listed below –

 - Proofreading Services